Paid Parental Leave in the U.S. vs. Other Developed Countries

 There are many employers in the country that voluntarily offer paid leave for pregnant women and new parents.
 These policies vary greatly.
 Some employers offer weeks or months of parental leave that is paid at the employee's regular wage or salary.
 Other employers offer a program with paid time off, but at reduced pay.
 Some do not have a specific program for new parents, but birth mothers are able to use short-term disability benefits to take paid time off.

-Unfortunately, only 17% of American workers have access to paid family leave through their employers, while 40% have access to short-term disability insurance, according to the National Partnership for Women & Families.
+Unfortunately, as of February 2022 only about 20% of American workers have access to paid family leave through their employers, while 40% have access to short-term disability insurance, according to the National Partnership for Women & Families.
 However, according to a 2018 Survey on Absence and Disability Management, the number of employers surveyed who said they offered paid parental leave increased by 15% from 2015 to 2018.

 Federal Employee Policy